mbheinen/bpa-ipf-tsp/README.md

 * Click the .COR file you want to use
 * Click "Apply"
 * Click "Load Selections"
-* After the .BSE and .COR files are loaded, click “View, Solution Data On”
+* After the .BSE and .COR files are loaded, click "View, Solution Data On"
 * Click "File, Save-As".
 * For "Coordinate", click "Select" and enter your new name for this coordinate file.
 * Click "OK", then click "Save" to save the .COR file; then click "Close".